fulfillmenttools/commercetools-connector/README.md

 ### 🙋‍♂️ Commercetools API client

-For each commercetools project we need an API client (managed in merchant center under Settings > Developer settings) with at least the following scopes:
+For each commercetools project we need an [API client](https://docs.commercetools.com/merchant-center/api-clients) (managed in Merchant Center under Settings > Developer settings) with at least the following scopes:

 - `manage_orders`
 - `manage_order_edits`